MPSA Awards - Call for Nominations

-Those serving as section heads, panel chairs, and panel discussants at the 2017 MPSA conference may nominate papers for the following awards.
-MPSA strongly encourages individuals with section or panel responsibilities to nominate papers from their panels for consideration.
-Please click on the name of the award title below to submit your nomination.
-Deadline: July 1, 2017.
+Self-nominations are not permitted.
+Those serving as section heads, panel chairs, and panel discussants at the 2019 MPSA conference may nominate papers for the following awards.

 - AJPS Best Article Award.
 A $1,000 award for the best article appearing in the volume of the American Journal of Political Science published in the year preceding the conference.
 All published articles in this timeframe will be considered.

 - Lucius Barker Award.
 A $250 award for the best paper on a topic investigating race or ethnicity and politics and honoring the spirit and work of Professor Barker.

 - Patrick J. Fett Award.
 A $250 award for the best paper on the scientific study of Congress and the presidency.